Japanese Food Recipes and The Japanese Diet

-Japanese food recipes include easy Japanese recipes as well as how to make sushi recipes.
+Japanese food recipes will include easy Japanese recipes as well as how to make sushi recipes.

 The Japanese diet may actually be one of the healthiest diets as the

-The Japanese diet relies on a good amount of raw foods and also includes the consumption of very nutritious plant foods rich in vitamins and minerals.
+The Japanese diet relies on a good amount of raw foods and the consumption of very nutritious plant foods rich in vitamins and in minerals.

 The Japanese people are also known to consume lots of vegetables which

 are either pickled or lightly cooked.